code-google-com/oyprojectmanager/docs/source/configure.rst

    A list of dictionaries which is holding user info.
-It gives a place to enter user info, so the studio can add new users by adding their names to the ``config.py`` file. oyProjectManager will create a corresponding :class:`~oyProjectManager.core.models.User` objects in the database upon every initialization of the database session.
+It gives a place to enter user info, so the studio can add new users by adding their names to the ``config.py`` file. oyProjectManager will create a corresponding :class:`~oyProjectManager.models.auth.User` objects in the database upon every initialization of the database session.
 And deleting a user from this list will not delete the user from the database.
 The default value is::